Whitespace404/VirtualFriend/README.md

 # VirtualFriend
 A virtual friend made using Cognimates and Uclassify.

-Check README for more details.
+Installation details: